About the History of Capital Area Animal Welfare Society

 The history of Capital Area Animal Welfare Society (CAAWS) started in 1979 by fearless leader Holly Frederick Reynolds.
 She saw the desperate need for a non-profit organization to fill the space left by the only local humane society at the time that closed.
 In those days, humane societies operated out of a horse trailer and cardboard boxes.
 The charter for the Capital Area Animal Welfare Society was officially granted in April 1980.

 With her extensive devotion and compassion for animal welfare and the founding of CAAWS, Reynolds is considered the mother of the modern humane movement in Louisiana.
-CAAWS remains a living testament to her dedication and is the oldest local humane organization, as well as the only no-kill shelter in Baton Rouge.
+CAAWS remains a living testament to her dedication and is the first local humane organization and no-kill shelter in Baton Rouge.

 Today, CAAWS prides itself on being a reliable leader in animal welfare education and pet ownership.
 We proudly serve as part of the national and local movement to end animal abandonment and promote animal welfare.
 In the community, CAAWS pulls from seven local kill shelters, has an extensive feral cat spay/neuter as well as trap and release program, and provides low-income pet owners with veterinary assistance.